 Alan Hunt, MWA executive director noted that, “NPF’s support helped us address ‘soft costs’ not covered by construction budgets to ensure that the Musconetcong is conserved and enjoyed in the long-term.”

 As construction plans continue, MWA is actively recruiting volunteers and is working with local youth organizations to develop long-term stewards for the river.
 While there is a long way to go, the future is bright for this beloved waterway with a host of partners committed to its management and long-term vitality.

-You’ll be hearing more about NPF’s Love Your Park network in the coming year.
+You’ll be hearing more about NPF’s Love Your Park network in 2019.
 All are invited to engage with the network and are welcome to reach out with any questions or suggestions.
 Be sure to visit MWA’s website to learn more about the great work they are doing for the Musconetcong River and local communities.
 Then #FindYourPark/#EncuentraTuParque along this thriving river or one in your own community!